-Claudie built a firm partnership and friendship with members of the Sateré Mawé tribe which prompted her to work with them on creating an exemplar fair-trade with Waraná as the company’s first commercialized product.
+Claudie formed a strong bond and partnership with the Sateré Mawé tribe members, which inspired her to collaborate with them on developing an outstanding fair trade with Waraná as the business’s first launched product.

-Waraná is a physical and intellectual energizer that became commercialized as a Superfood, which Claudie and her company introduced to Europe in 1990.
+Waraná is a physical and intellectual energiser that became commercialised as a Superfood, which Claudie and her company introduced to Europe in 1990.
 When other South-American plants like Acerola, Técoma-Lapacho, Muirapuama, Açaï and Unha de Gato-Cat’s Claw were included in the products that the company imported and distributed, it was time for the name to change to Guayapi.

 Decades later, Guayapi still selects the best raw materials from Amazonia and Sri Lanka, which it distributes in the form of super foods, cosmetics, food supplements and grocery products.

-Guayapi progressively began to expand the variety of plants used, both in food supplements and cosmetic products, reaching a global range of 115 products within three families: superfoods / food Supplements, cosmetics and fine groceries.
-These products are distributed in a network of 3000 shops in France and Europe.
+Guayapi gradually increased the range of plants used in food supplements and cosmetic items, eventually reaching a global range of 115 products divided into three families: superfoods/food supplements, cosmetics, and fine grocery.
+An extensive network of 3000 stores in France and throughout Europe distributes these goods.